auth0/universal-login/packages/auth0-acul-js/examples/acul-boilerplate/README.md

    - This application will be used by the Next.js quickstart for authentication testing
    - Follow the [Next.js Quickstart guide](https://auth0.com/docs/quickstart/webapp/nextjs/01-login) for additional configuration help

-4. **Machine-to-Machine (M2M) Application**
-   - Create a new M2M application in Auth0
-   - Grant the following permissions:
-     - `read:prompts`
-     - `update:prompts`
-   - This application will be used to:
-     - Generate authentication tokens
-     - Upload screen configurations
-     - Configure ACUL settings

 ## Quick Start

 1. Set up your environment variables in `.env.local`: